-"Smoking not only destroys your health, it creates an addiction, which can complicate emotional stability."

-"Avoid alcohol at all costs."

-"I never realized until I quit that the nicotine was what made me anxious and the addiction kept me feeling like it was the only way to cope."

-"Give yourself the gift of being smoke-free - it lasts a lifetime."
+"Smoking not only destroys ye addiction, which can complic "Avoid alcohol at all costs."
+"I never realized until I quit tha what made me anxious and t me feeling like it was the on he addiction kept "Give yourself the gift of being smoke-free - it lasts a lifetime."
 "Keep a quit journal."
 "The best thing I ever did was to make it to recovery.
 The next best thing was to quit smoking."

-"A routine benefits a person with mental illness who wants to quit smoking."

-"Don't think of it as losing a friend, think of it as gaining your freedom."

-"Whatever your reasons for quitting tobacco, never give up, never give in, and take it one second, one minute at a time every day."
+"A routine benefits a person v illness who wants to quit si n't think of it as losing a friend, r of it as gaining your freedom." sons for quitting tobac one second, one minu er give up, never give in, ime every day."

 "Even though I quit during all my pregnancies, I always went back to cigarettes.
 Until one day I decided I just didn't want to be dependent on anything - not alcohol, drugs or tobacco.
 I wanted to be healthy and a role model for my children."